- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 - La Roche-Posay Cicaplast Baume B5

-- Individual sensitivity to these fatty acids varies and this appears to determine whether or not the person experiences dandruff
+- Individual sensitivity to these fatty acids determines dandruff susceptibility.

 Another great article after the last one!
 I have to respect how much effort you put on studying seb derm.
 You have way more knowledge about seb derm than most of the dermatologists.